Clefyvivek/Healthcare-Supply-Chain/README.md

 - Future: Integrate Python/Power BI for interactive dashboards or ML predictions.

 ### How to Run:
--
+- Clone the repository
--
+- Import the database
--
+- Explore the data
+- That's it!
+You should now have a fully populated database ready for querying and further exploration.
+Feel free to modify the queries or extend the analysis.
+Contributions and suggestions are welcome!

+### About Me:

-About Me: Data Analyst, passionate about sustainable finance.
-Connect on LinkedIn | View more projects [here].
-Thanks for visiting!
+Data Analyst, passionate about sustainable finance.
+Connect on [LinkedIn](https://www.linkedin.com/in/vivek-sharma-b74950241/)  | View more projects [here](https://github.com/Clefyvivek) Thanks for visiting!